As businesses across sectors look to monetise their proprietary data, Lyceum Capital partner Dan Adler explains how the best data providers operate.

 To do this it is no longer enough to provide simple data files.
 By deploying software that interfaces with clients’ IT, providers can not only supply invaluable business critical data, but embed their product to the extent it is hard to remove.
 In turn, deepening client relationships and stronger recurring revenue drive up the value of the provider over the longer term.

-Specialist energy and utility data provider UD Group is great example of a company that has deployed technology effectively to enhance the customer experience and the value of its product.
+Specialist energy and utility data provider UD Group is a great example of a company that has deployed technology effectively to enhance the customer experience and the value of its product.
 UDG allows energy companies to access data such as meter readings and live price comparisons through an application programme interface that integrates with customers’ existing CRM systems.
 One clear benefit of the API is the speed at which data is delivered; a feature that is prized by any customer.

 Securing the service